Bearskin Airlines, also known as Bearskin Lake Air Service LP, is a regional Canadian airline based in Thunder Bay, Ontario, Canada.

 The airline operates services to more than 10 destinations in Ontario and Winnipeg, Manitoba.
 No other airline offers better connecting service between NW Ontario and NE Ontario.
 Thunder Bay Airport acts as Bearskin's major hub, linking Northern Ontario's 5 largest cities to NW Ontario and to Winnipeg.

-Bearskin Airlines is mainly based in Thunder Bay International Airport, with secondary hubs at Winnipeg Airport and Greater Sudbury Airport, Canada.
+Bearskin Airlines is mainly based in Thunder Bay International Airport, along with North Star Air, with secondary hubs at Winnipeg Airport and Greater Sudbury Airport, Canada.

 Bearskin Airlines' origins are from Northern Ontario.
 John Hegland founded the company on julio 17, 1963, naming it after Bearskin Lake, a remote First Nations community located 270 miles northeast of Sioux Lookout.